laralove143/interchannel_message_mover/README.md

 ### privacy

-- the server members and messages are cached
-- the cached data is used only in the functionality of this bot
-- no other data is saved anywhere
+- no data is saved anywhere

 ### disclaimers